 There are male, female, and mixed dorms, which all offer modern conveniences like plugs by the beds and free wifi.
 A free breakfast is served every morning, saving money and filling you up for a busy day out.
 There’s also free bedding and towels offered to all guests – which is great for backpackers.

-Designed for the backpacker, this hostel offers the perfect place to rest after a full day of city exploring.
+Designed for the backpacker, this hostel offers the perfect place to rest after a full day of city exploration.
 While it is located in Everett, it is close to the Downtown area and within easy reach of public transport to get anywhere else.

 A light breakfast of toast and coffee or tea is offered every morning, free linen and towels are provided for convenience, and free wifi keeps you connected 24/7.